wjohnsaunders/DuenderMods/EMS Panel/README.md

 the components from the mounts, install the panel and re-install the components.

-Use 8 sets of M5x8 bolt and M8 T-nut (should have a bunch available from the corner braket packs) to bolt it to the lower V-slot.
-The EMS base should be flush with the bottom of the 4040 extrusions, and should clear the Z-axis steppers if you didn't space them any lower.
+Use 8 sets of M5x8 bolt and M8 T-nut (should have a bunch available from the corner braket packs) to bolt it to the upper V-slot.
+The EMS base should be flush with the bottom of the 4040 extrusions, and should clear the Z-axis steppers if you didn't use spacers to place them lower.

 ## CAD